 Buy similar from iHerb (Global)

-Various studies have identified the pharmacological properties of butterbur that help in migraine prevention.
+Various research studies have identified the pharmacological properties of butterbur for migraine prevention.

 1.Butterbur can prevent a migraine attack